alandrees/md2cf/README.md

 ### Setup the configuration file
 Follow the `confluence.example.conf` and set up your credentials/URL.

+It should be copied to your home directory: `~/.confluence`

 You can generate a token by following the instructions found here: https://confluence.atlassian.com/cloud/api-tokens-938839638.html